Preschooler sexual behaviour: what’s typical?

 - she’s testing limits to see what words are OK to use.

-How to respond to normal sexual behaviour in preschoolers
+How to respond to typical sexual behaviour in preschoolers

 How you react is important, but your response depends on your values.
-Some parents are happy with this type of behaviour, and others aren’t.
+Some parents are OK with this type of behaviour, and others aren’t.

-The first step is to stay calm, no matter how you plan to respond.
+The most important thing is to stay calm, no matter how you plan to respond.

 If you want your child to stop the sexual behaviour, calmly distract your child or find another activity.
-For example, if you’re not comfortable with a game of ‘You show me yours, I’ll show you mine’, you could say, ‘Put your clothes on and come to the kitchen for a snack’.
+For example, if your child is playing ‘You show me yours, I’ll show you mine’, you could say, ‘Put your clothes on and come to the kitchen for a snack’.